 - individuals and businesses, potential and existing borrowers;

-- consumer organizations.
+- consumer organisations.

 As a result of new rules and laws, platforms have become well-governed and compete effectively for business; investors – have got clear and accurate information about the investment risk and are appropriately rewarded for it.

-FCA crowdfunding 2020: the future steps
+FCA crowdfunding 2021: changes and future steps

 - elaborating requirements for holding additional capital aimed at protecting investors in the event of platform failure;